You can print at Hamilton

 You must have printing experience, and a minimum of one month advance notice is required.

-Contact the museum at firstname.lastname@example.org to check for studio availability and to inquire about purchasing paper at the museum.
+Contact the museum at firstname.lastname@example.org to check for studio availability.

 Please complete the Shop Rental Agreement and submit to the museum.